Your Privacy is protected.

 Beneficial Bacteria in Probiotics

-Now again we talked about the good bacteria and the bad bacteria.
+We talked about the good bacteria and the bad bacteria.
 That’s really important.
-The benefits again–butyrate that keeps the colon nice and acidic, keeps the bad stuff from growing.
-Again nutrients, the vitamin K, the B vitamins, a lot of the–the nutrients that come from that.
+Butyrate keeps the colon nice and acidic, keeps the bad stuff from growing.
+Again nutrients, the vitamin K, the B vitamins, a lot of the nutrients that come from that.

-Gut integrity, good bacteria is gonna keep that gut from being leaky.
-So we’ve talked about this in previous videos.
-A good healthy gut function is gonna be with your fingers nice and tight.
-Inside part here is the inside part of your stomach.
-Outside part is outside of your stomach.
-And again more stress, bad bacteria, more infections.
-Pull those fingers apart, show some daylight.
-That’s what’s happening in a leaky gut at a microscopic level.
-Immune function, bacteria has a major effect on your immune system.
-Again, your immune system essentially is located in your gut, right?
-70 to 80% in your MALT, in your GALT, right?
-GALT stands for gastric associated lymph–lymphoid tissue, and MALT, mucosal associated lymphoid tissue.
-Alright, GALT’s in the stomach.
-MALT’s in the small intestine.
-A lot of the immune cells live there, so healthy gut bacteria interplays directly with the immune system and again, metabolic syndrome.
-Lots of studies of people that have bacteria imbalances and have metabolic syndrome, having high levels of insulin, high levels of inflammation, and skewed blood sugar levels.
-And then again, brain.
 We know fire in the gut equals fire in the brain.
 When we have inflammation especially things like endotoxin and lipopolysaccharides, these tend to be the by-product of a lot of the bad bacteria.
 So part of the bad bacteria, we see things like LPS.
 Nasty.
 We see things like lithocholic acid that unconjugates bile.
 Not good.
 We see things like mycotoxins.
 Not good.
 We see other biotoxins that come from various infections.
 I mean critters when they’re being killed, they produce chemicals that make you crave sugar and make you crave the bad foods.
-It’s kind of their last way of kinda getting a–a, you know, a hold of you if you will so they can get a–a breath, kind of breathe into them so they can continue to live on, if you will.
+It’s kind of their last way of kind of getting a hold of you.
+So they can get a breath, kind of breathe into them so they can continue to live on.

-So I hope everyone that’s–maybe if you’re struggling with your gut, struggling with weight loss, maybe looking at the gut will be a really good step.
+So maybe if you’re struggling with your gut, struggling with weight loss, maybe looking at the gut will be a really good step.
 And if you have any gut or hormone issues and you’re not quite sure the next step to go.
 Feel free and click on screen to get more help, and subscribe so you can get more info right away.